 This is a popular local spot and it is dog friendly so dogs and people swim here.
 It’s also a poplar fishing area where you can put your boat in or fish from shore but do have a fishing licence because they do stop to check.
 This area is managed by DE Fish and Wildlife.

 Get back into the car and continue south following the signs.
 Route 9 does take a few turns so don’t be like me and breeze right by the sign.
 I traveled west and wound up back at Route 13 before I realized I was going the wrong way, Duh!

-You will start to drive away from the water views and over a few inlet bridges which do flood during high tide.
-I experienced this and was scared to drive through until I saw someone else coming in the opposite direction going through without difficulty.
+You will start to drive away from the water views and over a few inlet bridges.
+Be aware this area does flood during high tide, not just in heavy rains.

 Your next stop should be at Coleman’s ice cream shop where they sell real home made hand dipped ice cream.
 The first time we drove this way we were with the grand-kids.
 It was such a nice treat for all of us to have really good ice cream on a really hot day.
 They also have a unique playground with a wooden little house, pirate boat, tee pee, a train and a few other cool objects, just for kids.

-Really pretty drive and no one on the road for a Friday holiday weekend, which really surprised me.I turned off to take a picture of this thing, not sure what it is, an old tower of some kind?
+Really pretty drive and no one on the road for a Friday holiday weekend, which really surprised me.I turned off to take a picture of this thing, not sure what it is, an old tower or lighthouse?
 This is at the intersection of Route 9 and Cedar Swamp Road.

 Continuing down Route 9 a short distance, turn left for a side trip to Cedar Swamp Wildlife area on Thorouughfare Neck road.
 You would think Cedar Swamp Wildlife area would be off Cedar Swamp Road but it is not so don’t turn onto Cedar Swamp Road.